CICE-Consortium/CICE/doc/source/intro/quickstart.rst

 The casescripts directory holds scripts used to create the case and can largely be ignored.

 In general, when cice.build is executed, the model will build from scratch due to the large dependence on cpps.
-To change this behavior, edit the env variable ICE_CLEANBUILD in cice.settings.
+To change this behavior, edit the env variable ``ICE_CLEANBUILD`` in cice.settings.

 The cice.submit script just submits the cice.run script.
 You can use cice.submit or just submit the cice.run script on the command line.

-The model will run in the directory defined by the env variable CICE_RUNDIR in cice.settings.
+The model will run in the directory defined by the env variable ``ICE_RUNDIR`` in cice.settings.
 Build and run logs will be copied into the case logs directory when complete.

 To port, an env.machine and Macros.machine file have to be added to scripts/machines and the cice.run.setup.csh file needs to be modified.